martinstoeger/magnum.fd/_sources/install.txt

    -DUSE_PYTHON3=on     # force compile for python3
    -DUSE_CVODE=on       # compile with CVode

-If you don't want to install MicroMagnum, then set PYTHONPATH to <micromagnum-basedir>/src
+If you don't want to install magnum.fd, then set PYTHONPATH to <micromagnum-basedir>/src

 To check the installation, start the Python interactive shell by entering "python" and type "import magnum".
 If everything went ok, you should see no errors like this: